Somatic Psychotherapy: How Body-Centered Therapy Can Heal Psychological Trauma

 • Allergies, asthma, and other breathing conditions

-The effects of somatic psychotherapy
+The mental health effects of somatic psychotherapy

 If you're experiencing any of the above-mentioned psychological or physiological symptoms due to trauma, somatic psychotherapy could help you feel better mentally, physically, and emotionally.
 Patience is often key, as pent-up symptoms may take time to shift.